Understand more about this brain disorder that's the most common cause of dementia. Also learn about new tests and medicines on the market.

 People with Alzheimer's disease experience a mixture of emotions — confusion, frustration, anger, fear, uncertainty, grief and depression.

 Many people with Alzheimer's and their families benefit from counseling or local support services.
-Contact your local Alzheimer's Association affiliate to connect with support groups, doctors, occupational therapists, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.
+Contact your local Alzheimer's Association affiliate to connect with support groups, health care professionals, occupational therapists, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.

 Medical care for the loss of memory or other thinking skills usually requires a team or partner strategy.
-If you are concerned about your memory loss or related symptoms, ask a close relative or friend to go with you to a doctor's appointment.
+If you're worried about memory loss or related symptoms, ask a close relative or friend to go with you to an appointment with a health care professional.
 In addition to providing support, your partner can provide help in answering questions.

-If you are accompanying someone on a doctor's appointment, your role may be to provide some history or your perspective on changes you have observed.
-This teamwork is an important part of medical care for initial appointments and throughout a treatment plan.
+If you're going with someone to a health care appointment, your role may be to provide some history or your thoughts on changes you have seen.
+This teamwork is an important part of medical care.

 You can prepare for your appointment by writing down as much information as possible to share.
 Information may include:

 Your health care professional will likely ask a number of questions to understand changes in memory or other thinking skills.
 If you are accompanying someone to an appointment, be prepared to provide your thoughts as needed.
 Your care professional may ask: